Diffusion scale tightness of invariant distributions of a large-scale flexible service system: Model

 The Assumption~\ref{ass:rho} means that the system needs to employ (on average) all activities in $\CE$ in order to be able to handle the load.
 It holds, for example, whenever $\rho$ is sufficiently close to 1.

-\begin{remark} Assumption~\ref{ass:rho} is technical.
+\begin{rem} Assumption~\ref{ass:rho} is technical.
 Our main result, the diffusion-scale tightness in Theorem~\ref{th-stationary-scale-main-strong}, can be proved without it, by following the approach presented in the paper.
-But, it simplifies the statements and proofs of many auxiliary results, and thus substantially improves the exposition. \end{remark}
+But, it simplifies the statements and proofs of many auxiliary results, and thus substantially improves the exposition. \end{rem}